SuzuSuzu-HaruHaru/league-standings/README.md

     sorting: "FIFA"
 });
 ```
-In the example above, any ties between teams that finished level on points will be resolved using the standard procedure employed by FIFA during the FIFA World Cup group stage and qualification rounds (the full list of such keywords is available in the [Documentation](#documentation) section below).
+any ties between teams that finished level on points will be resolved using the standard procedure employed by FIFA during the FIFA World Cup group stage and qualification rounds (the full list of such keywords is available in the [Documentation](#documentation) section below).

 In general, `sorting` will accept an object in the form of